 7. Can you arrest a ship irrespectively of the debtor?

 As already said an arrest will only be granted if the shipowner is the debtor of the claim.
-Please note in Germany the IoC(=Identity of Carrier)-Clause is held not valid!

 8. What is the position as regards sister ships and ships in associated ownership?